 Ahead of The Defiant Ones premiere, Shadow and Act's Aramide Tinubu sat down to chat with Hughes about the docu-series, why it was such an emotional project for him and why he's now a better director as a result.

 Aramide Tinubu: I know you got the idea for the title of the series from the 1958 Sidney Poitier and Tony Curtis film from '58.
 How did you decide you wanted to tell this story, from Jimmy Iovine and Dr. Dre's perspective and in this manner?

-Allen Hughes: Dre and I were gonna do on his life.
+Allen Hughes: Dre and I were gonna do [a series] on his life.
 This was way before Straight Outta Compton.
 Then, I found out that Jimmy had just talked to HBO about an Interscope documentary, and a light bulb went off.
 I went, "You know what?
 I think the better, more original, most dynamic way to tell this story is to tell both their stories and get a glimpse into the partnership.
 Especially in these days and times, too, with how racially charged things are.
 A white Italian man from Brooklyn, a Black man from Compton, and they've been together for over 25 years, and they went on to build this massive company called Beats.
 They still are just as affectionate and fun-loving with one another, and trust each other, as the day they began.

 AT: You said that the process started before Straight Outta Compton was even being filmed.
 So, when did you actually start putting this all together?

 AH: Four years ago was the beginning of the process, but the physical process started a little over three years ago.
 Four total, three physical.

 AT: As a director, how did you decide which components of Iovine and Dr. Dre's personal and professional lives that you were going to include?